 There are a few things you need to take into consideration when using price patterns to make your trading decisions:

 - Prices should be following an established trend: upward or downward – price patterns appearing in sideways trends are usually not valid.

-- Volatility, the height, and the width of the pattern in relation to the trend are very important.
+- Volatility, the height, and the duration of the pattern in relation to the trend are very important.
 The bigger the pattern is compared to the previous one and the trend, the more valid the potential outcome would be.

 - Do not enter/exit the market before a pattern is confirmed.
 Wait for validation, like a breakout for instance.

-There are usually three kinds of patterns:
+There are usually three kinds of price patterns:

-In addition to support and resistance levels, trend lines, channels, and price patterns, technical analysts also use mathematical indicators, or technical indicators, in their Forex trading strategies.
+In addition to support and resistance levels, trendlines, channels, and price patterns, technical analysts also use mathematical indicators, or technical indicators, in their Forex trading strategies.

 Technical analysts will mainly use indicators either as an alert, or a confirmation, that the current trend might be changing, or accelerating in the existing direction.